 How to Create an Accessible PDF?

-To create an accessible PDF, you can use Microsoft Word, Adobe Acrobat, or online tools.
+You can use Microsoft Word, Adobe Acrobat, or an online PDF editor to create an accessible PDF.

 #1.
 Using Microsoft Word